Do Social Signals Help Your SEO?

 That’s what Google is looking for.
 You do those three things, and those three critical, critical aspects of Search Engine Optimization are going to catapult you to the top.
 So if you want to do it yourself, do it yourself, my friend.
 If you want to have someone else do it, find a company that does it the right way.

 Now, of course, you can use my company, Titanium Marketing, but that’s not what this is about.
-We’re one of many companies who does it right.
+We’re one of many companies that does it right.
 But if you’re going out there trying to get a company to do this, make sure you’re asking the right questions and make sure they’re going to be able to create you high-quality, relevant content.

 And if they tell you their stories about how they’re doing this, ask them to show you the proof.
 Ask them to show you the backlinks they’ve gotten other clients.
 Ask them to show you the infographics they’ve created for other clients.
 Ask them to show you the YouTube videos, the PowerPoint presentations, and a thousand other things they should be doing for all of their clients.